You’ve probably seen companies offering both CBD capsules and softgels. Despite what you may think, these are not the same.

 CBD Capsules vs Softgels: The Differences

-The key difference is that softgels contain a carrier oil to dissolve the CBD and boost its absorption by the body.
+The key difference is that softgels contain a carrier oil to dissolve the CBD, making it easier for the body to absorb.
 For this reason, softgels tend to be more effective than capsules.

-Also, it’s more common for softgels to contain full or broad-spectrum CBD instead of pure CBD isolate because these preparations naturally come in an oil form.
+Also, it’s more common for softgels to contain full or broad-spectrum CBD instead of pure CBD isolate because these extractions come in an oil-based form.
 While it’s possible to formulate full-spectrum hemp capsules as well, it’s not as easy as with softgels.

 Another difference is that softgels have a longer shelf-life than capsules because they’re completely enclosed and air-tight.